|Photo by Prudence Upton|

 Too, the Design image of a freezer of hung corpses looming over the action of play may now seem more than a trifle over-the-top in its constant presence - its opening impact quickly becomes a bore of visual oppression and dullness: time as wearied this concept.
 The costuming concept now seems dated for the other minor characters covering the ages of history, and today seems to be an intellectual over-statement.

 I regard The Metropolitan Opera in New York as the Best Theatre Company in that city.
 The quality of the skills necessary to make opera work are available and rich in its reach of talent but is managed with contemporary design and intellectual rigour of stunning relevance on a consistent basis over the wide and extraordinary genres of the opera form.
 Ms Edwards' production of SALOME, seems to have satisfied my receptors with high approval and with adjustments to the passing of time in her team's visuals could well sit comfortably in that company's work.

-Just why Ms Edwards sits in her home in Glebe, a stone-throw away from the performance venue where her work is re-shown in by a clearly pleased Opera Management, while others attempt to recreate her work is a question we, who travel the world and believe in the opera as a viable contemporary form need explanation, don't you think?
+Just why Ms Edwards sits in her home in Glebe, a stone-throw away from the performance venue where her work is re-shown by a clearly pleased Opera Management, while others attempt to recreate her work, is a question we, who travel the world and believe in the opera as a viable contemporary form need explanation, don't you think?